|CHARLOTTE SPORTS PARK

 And then there’s the issue of the Rays being taken for granted because spring training wasn’t considered by locals to be too special: why make a point of heading for an afternoon game in March when the team would be safely ensconced at Tropicana Field for the season?
 It was at the point where the Rays weren’t even the biggest draw in their own town, as both the Yankees and Phillies outdrew the Rays in spring training.
 So the decision was made to relocate operations where a more receptive audience would turn out in droves for spring baseball.

 The move worked.
 The Rays went from being a nothing draw in St. Petersburg to being one of the hottest draws in spring training, selling out every seat in Charlotte Sports Park and being back some solid enthusiasm to the franchise.
 The fanbase in Port Charlotte is largely made up of locals, but there are enough folks driving down from the greater Tampa Bay area to keep things interesting.
-True, Charlotte Sports Park really isn’t close to much of anything, but a game there has turned into one of the better spring events in Florida.
+And the move of the Atlanta Braves to nearby North Port has created a natural rivalry.

-Over $27 million was spent on a complete makeover of the ballpark and the rest of the complex, which also hosts a Class A Florida State League team, the Charlotte Stone Crabs, during the regular season.
+Over $27 million was spent on a complete makeover of the ballpark and the rest of the complex.
 The ballpark was stripped down to its concrete base and was remade with new seating, a center-field Tiki bar, outfield berms, a restaurant, new suites, 360-degree concourse, new entrance, and family picnic areas down each line.

 Spring Training History